Skip to content

 Grade: A-plus

-This indicates the number of hospitalizations per 1,000 days of patient care.
-There is generally a correlation between avoiding hospitalizations and the overall quality of nursing home care.
+This indicates the number of hospitalizations per 1,000 days of care.
+There is usually a correlation between keeping patients out of the hospital and the quality of nursing home care.

 Short-term Care: Rehospitalizations

-In Sheffield Care Center, 16.9 Percentage of Residents Rehospitalized
+In Sheffield Care Center, 6.36% of Residents Rehospitalized

 Short-term Care: ER Visits